-Authors must register abstracts and submit full papers by the dates indicated above.
+Authors are required to register abstracts by 3:00 p.m.
+PST on December 3, 2020, and to submit full papers by 3:00 p.m.
+PST on December 10, 2020.
 These are hard deadlines, and no extensions will be given.
-Submitted papers must be no longer than 12 single-spaced 8.5" x 11" pages, including figures and tables, plus as many pages as needed for references, using 10-point type on 12-point (single-spaced) leading, two-column format, Times Roman or a similar font, within a text block 7" wide x 9" deep.
+Submitted papers must be no longer than 12 single-spaced 8.5” x 11” pages, including figures and tables, plus as many pages as needed for references, using 10-point type on 12-point (single-spaced) leading, two-column format, Times Roman or a similar font, within a text block 7” wide x 9” deep.
+Submissions may include as many additional pages as needed for references but not for appendices.
 Accepted papers will be allowed 14 pages in the proceedings, plus references.
 Papers not meeting these criteria will be rejected without review, and no deadline extensions will be granted for reformatting.
 Pages should be numbered, and figures and tables should be legible in black and white, without requiring magnification.
-Papers so short as to be considered "extended abstracts" will not receive full consideration.
+Papers so short as to be considered “extended abstracts” will not receive full consideration.

 Authors may upload supplementary material in files separate from their submissions.
 PC members are not required to read supplementary material when reviewing the paper, so each paper should stand alone without it.
 Authors may use this for content that may be of interest to some readers but is peripheral to the main technical contributions of the paper.
-Examples of materials that may be included are: formal proofs that are only sketched in the paper; snippets of code that detail an algorithm presented in the paper; and methodological details that are not essential for the PC’s assessment but are important for reproducibility.
-Importantly, because the PC members are NOT required to read the supplementary material, the submission must stand alone without it.
-Attaching supplementary material is optional; if your paper says that you have formal proofs or source code, you need not attach them to convince the PC of their existence.
+Only two types of supplementary material are permitted: source code described in the paper and formal proofs sketched in the paper.
+Attaching supplementary material is optional; if your paper says that you have source code or formal proofs, you need not attach them to convince the PC of their existence.

 The paper review process is double-blind.
 Authors must make a good faith effort to anonymize their submissions, and they should not identify themselves or their institutions either explicitly or by implication (e.g., through the references or acknowledgments).
-Submissions violating the detailed formatting and anonymization rules will be rejected without review.
-If you are uncertain about how to anonymize your submission, contact the program co-chairs, email@example.com, well in advance of the submission deadline.
+Submissions violating the detailed formatting and anonymization rules will not be considered for review.
+If you are uncertain about how to anonymize your submission, please contact the program co-chairs, email@example.com, well in advance of the submission deadline.

 Registering abstracts a week before paper submission is an essential part of the paper-reviewing process, as PC members use this time to identify which papers they are qualified to review.
 Abstract registrations that do not provide sufficient information to understand the topic and contribution (e.g., empty abstracts, placeholder abstracts, or trivial abstracts) will be rejected, thereby precluding paper submission.

 When registering your abstract, you must provide information about conflicts with PC members.
-A PC member is a conflict if and only if one or more of the following circumstances applies:
+A PC member is a conflict if any of the following three circumstances applies: